-- 8.5.1 Waiting list/Pending Housing Roster: Students who are not guaranteed on-campus housing are automatically placed on the waiting list for housing upon submission of the housing application.
+- 8.4.1 The list of students guaranteed housing includes: - First time, first year students who fall under the residency requirement. - Newly admitted transfer students who meet stated housing deadlines and eligibility criteria. - Continuing students returning from off campus programs (i.e. education abroad) who meet stated housing deadlines and eligibility criteria. - First time, first year students admitted to the Hartford and Avery Point campuses who meet stated housing deadlines and eligibility criteria. - Continuing students who have lived on campus for less than eight (8) semesters and meet stated housing deadlines and eligibility criteria. - Continuing students who represent the University through participation in an athletic, departmental or organizational capacity. - Noncredit and non-degree students who are participating in a university program (university exchange) and meet stated housing deadlines and eligibility criteria. - Students returning from military leave. - Students requesting a change of campus from a regional campus to the Storrs campus who meet stated housing deadlines and eligibility criteria (guarantee is limited to the first semester that a student who has not previously lived on campus is enrolled at the Storrs campus) - Newly admitted graduate students who have not previously lived on campus and are new to Storrs.
+Students are guaranteed until available spaces are filled. - Ratcliffe Hicks students who are changing to a 4-year program.
+Students must meet stated deadlines and housing eligibility criteria. - 8.4.2 Waiting list/Pending Housing Roster: Students who are not guaranteed on-campus housing are automatically placed on the waiting list for housing upon submission of the housing application.
 Offers of on-campus housing are made on a space available basis.
 The students listed below will be placed on the on-campus housing waiting list if they submit a housing application.
-This list includes but is not limited to: - Campus Change students applying to live at Storrs who have previously lived on-campus at Storrs, or who have missed any Residential Life or Campus Change approval deadlines; - Commuter students; - Readmitted students; - Students who have been released from the Housing Contract; - Students who have been released from the Residency Requirement; - Students who cancel their housing application; - Students ineligible for housing selection due to their lottery number; - Students who have lived on-campus for eight (8) or more semesters; - Returning graduate/post-baccalaureate students; - New Fall 2022 graduate students who apply after all available spaces are filled; - Late applicants; - Students who submit applications after all available spaces are assigned; - Students who declined guaranteed housing or did not apply for housing when they first attended the Storrs campus; - Non-degree and non-credit students; - Residents non-compliant with the any vaccination requirement; - Stamford resident students applying to return to on-campus housing at Stamford; and - Students approved for a change of campus to Stamford.
+This list includes but is not limited to: - Campus Change students applying to live at Storrs who have previously lived on-campus at Storrs, or who have missed any Residential Life or Campus Change approval deadlines. - Commuter students (students currently living off campus and seeking to live on campus); - Readmitted students. - Students who have been released from the Housing Contract. - Students who have been released from the Residency Requirement. - Students who cancel their housing application and request to reactivate. - Students who have lived on-campus for eight (8) or more semesters. - Returning graduate/post-baccalaureate students. - Newly admitted graduate students who apply after all available spaces are filled. - Late applicants (current residents who apply after the stated deadline, newly admitted regional campus students and transfer students who apply after the stated deadline); - Students who submit applications after all available spaces are assigned. - Students who declined guaranteed housing or did not apply for housing when they first attended the Storrs campus. - Non-degree and non-credit students. - Residents non-compliant with the any vaccination requirement. - Stamford resident students applying to return to on-campus housing at Stamford; and - Students approved for a change of campus to Stamford. - 8.4.3 Students who are on the waiting list for any of the criteria mentioned above, but have approved accommodations through the Center for Students with Disabilities for on campus housing will be considered first priority on the waiting list.
+Every effort will be made to meet accommodations of students who are being offered housing in collaboration with appropriate offices and based on space availability.

-8.6 DINING OPTIONS
+8.5 DINING OPTIONS